 DISCUSSION

 Addressing heterogeneity in the detection process of wildlife abundance estimation has and remains an important for furthering our understanding of terrestrial and aquatic populations.
 As such, methodological advances in wildlife abundance estimation have focused on increasing prediction accuracy or reducing estimated biased relative to previous methods.
 However, underlying many advances in estimation methods are assumptions regarding independence, and how to address the lack of independence, within the detection process.
 As such, the impetus for our work herein was to further understanding of the impacts of residual heterogeneity on mark-recapture based abundance estimation methods.
 Mark-recapture analysis, widely applied in various forms, can be impacted by violations of statistical dependence (e.g., heterogeneity) in the detection process in situations where the sampling process is independent between observers or sampling periods (Laake et al. 2011).
-Consider, for example, double observer point count surveys as detailed by Nichol’s et al. (2000) which are regularly implemented in various forms and widely considered to yield precise estimates of avian abundance.
-However, statistical dependence in the sampling process (e.g., residual heterogeneity) for avian point counts have been clearly shown to induce positive covariance in the detection process and hence negatively bias avian point count survey data when superior methods are available (Laake et al. 2011).
+Consider, for example, double observer point count surveys as outlined by Nichols et al. (2000).
+Double observer (and similar) methods are ubiquitous in avian and terrestrial ecology, widely implemented, and are considered to yield precise estimates of abundance.
+However, as detailed herein, statistical dependence in the sampling process (e.g., residual heterogeneity) will induce positive covariance in the detection process and hence negatively bias avian point count survey data.
+However, methodological development of double observer methods (Nichols et al. 2000, Nichols et al. 2009) has been lax in addressing residual heterogeneity issues, even when the implications on abundance estimation are known (Laake et al. 2011).

 As we have detailed, residual heterogeneity in mark-recapture methods will negatively bias the abundance estimator because the sample is composed only by detected individuals.
 This level of unresolved heterogeneity led Buckley et al. (in press) to conclude that a suite of mark-recapture approaches applied to camera trapping data produced biased estimates of abundance for a known population of wild turkeys.
 However, by using the wild turkeys with GPS and VHF transmitters as a known (planted) part of the study population, we demonstrated that abundance estimates could be produced that were closer to the known population size, as did Hennig et al. (2022) for wild burro surveys.
-Similar to our wild turkey abundance estimation example outlined above, Hennig et al. (2022) demonstrated that by incorporating a different recapture probability was superior to the mark-type model of Griffin et al. (2014).
-Griffin et al. (2014) proposed that the known planted animals with transmitters would have a lower probability of detection because they were a random sample of the population whereas the unmarked animals were only included in the sample if they were seen by one or more observers.
+Similar to our wild turkey abundance estimation example outlined above, Hennig et al. (2022) demonstrated a reduction in AIC by incorporating a different recapture probability in comparison to the mark-type model of Griffin et al. (2014).
+Griffin et al. (2014) proposed that the known planted animals with transmitters would have a lower probability of detection because they were a random sample of detected and undetected individuals or groups, whereas the unmarked animals were only included in the sample if they were seen by one or more observers (i.e., a biased sample).
 This mark‐type model may be warranted in populations where groups have zero chance of being detected by human observers, but it doesn’t address the fundamental impact of heterogeneity which is to increase the proportion of animals that are either not detected by either observer or detected by both observers.
-It is theoretically possible to develop a joint model which combines both approaches but it is likely to have problems with parameter identifiability and would likely require an impractical number of known animals.
+It is theoretically possible to develop a joint model which combines both approaches, but it is likely to have problems with parameter identifiability and would likely require an impractical number of known animals.